ni/measurement-plugin-converter-python/README.md

   - Place the UI Creator wheel file parallel to the [install.bat](batch_files/install.bat).
   - Run the `install.bat` file by double clicking it.

+- Please find the wheel files in the latest release.

 ## How to run?

 ### Measurement Plug-In Converter